tahmid-haque/hexagon-security/README.md

 _Hexagon Security_ is a browser-centric security tool, capable of managing a user’s secure data including passwords, MFA keys, and notes.
 As part of this tool, there is a website to manage data, along with a chrome extension to facilitate quick actions such as saving/autofilling passwords and adding MFA keys to their profile.
-In addition, this tool supports a few auxiliary features, providing users with information about their password strength/breaches and allows sharing any slice of their data with other users. _Hexagon_ supports all of these features while maintaining a fully secure environment.
+In addition, this tool supports a few auxiliary features that include providing users with information about their password strength/breaches and allows sharing any slice of their data with other users. _Hexagon_ supports all of these features while maintaining a fully secure environment.
 The entirety of a user's data is ultimately encrypted using their